j801h/j801h.github.io/_projects/process-simulation.md

 Regardless, our client was pleased with our custom solution to address their process needs, and my partner and I learned *a lot* along the way.

+If any of these projects sound pertinent to a role you are trying to fill, please consider [reaching out](/contact), or feel free to browse my [other recent projects](/portfolio).